Kansas Computer Crimes Criminal Defense

 As soon as your home or business computer is seized, you need an attorney who knows computer forensics as well as the law on computer searches.
 A knowledgeable attorney may be able to prevent the search of your computer or limit the scope of the search.

-Our attorneys teach seminars on computer forensics and computer searches.
+Our criminal defense attorneys teach seminars on computer forensics and computer searches.
 Some of our attorneys have been trained on EnCase and FTK.
 We know how to prevent a broad search of a computer hard drive.
 We can suppress evidence found during an improperly executed search.
 We can effectively cross-examine a government forensic examiner.
 We can identify defenses that an attorney unfamiliar with computer forensics will simply miss.
 We know how to successfully defend charges of possession and distribution of child pornography in Kansas.

 You may have watched Dateline’s “To Catch a Predator.”
 Police have too.
 Police stings aimed at internet solicitation of minors have become common in Kansas.
 If you are arrested for electronic solicitation of a minor, you need an attorney who knows computer forensics.
 Our attorneys’ knowledge of computer forensics enables them to ask the questions necessary to building an effective defense in your favor.
 Did police accurately preserve all communications?
 Usually not.
 Can the prosecutors properly authenticate and admit transcripts, emails, or other electronic data without a forensic examination?
 Often, they cannot.
 Did police go too far and create a crime where none would have otherwise existed?
 Usually.
 We know how to successfully defend charges of electronic solicitation of minors.
 We have obtained acquittal at trial, excluded evidence from trial, and convinced judges to impose sentences of probation.
 Some of these successes have been reported in the news.